sam-soofy/soren-sam-plugin-sdk/README.md

 # Soren SCM Source Control Management Provider (Plugin) [Example Template]

 This project is a **Soren Plugin** (also called Tool on Marketplace) for integrating Source Control Management (SCM) systems with the Soren platform.
 It serves as an **example/template** plugin with multiple **providers**, originally based on a plugin integration, and is intended to be adapted for SCM plugin development in future steps.
-It exposes a set of methods (actions) via REST APIs, enabling workflow automation and integration with external services.
+It exposes a set of methods (actions) via REST APIs, enabling workflow automation and integration with external services. **(We use the Tool & Plugin interchangeably)**

 ---

-## What is a Soren Provider (Plugin)?
+## What is a Soren Plugin (Tool)?

-A **Soren Provider** is a modular tool that implements the [Soren Plugins Protocol](#soren-plugins-protocol) to expose a set of methods (API actions) through a standardized REST interface.
-Providers are designed to be:
+A **Soren Plugin** is a modular tool that implements the [Soren Plugins Protocol](#soren-plugins-protocol) to expose a set of methods (API actions) through a standardized REST interface.
+Plugins are designed to be:
 - **Extensible**: Easily add new methods for new APIs or workflows.
 - **Auto-discoverable**: Methods are registered automatically.
 - **Reusable**: Common SDK patterns and utilities for all providers.

 ### Soren Plugins Protocol
-- Each provider exposes methods as REST endpoints.
+- Each plugin/provider exposes methods as REST endpoints.
 - Methods are described with metadata and parameter schemas.
 - The platform auto-discovers and registers all available methods.

+## What is a Provider in Plugin?

+A **provider** is simply a service provider that usually plugins may interact with to provide functionalites, as a pluged-in tool into Soren workflow.
+The provider term and some configs may be optional and skipped if only one provider is necessary in a specific plugin.

 ---

-## Provider SDK Architecture
+## Plugin SDK Architecture

-The Provider SDK offers a blueprint for building new providers:
+The Plugin SDK offers a blueprint for building new plugins with multiple providers:

 ### Directory Structure